Glastonbury Festival 2025

 The 2025 Glastonbury Festival of Contemporary Performing Arts took place between 25 and 29 June at Worthy Farm in Pilton, Glastonbury, and follows the 2024 edition of the festival.
 The three headlining acts were the 1975, Neil Young, and Olivia Rodrigo, with Rod Stewart performing in the traditional Sunday Legends slot.
-It was the final edition of the festival before a fallow year, with the next Glastonbury festival to be held in 2027.

 This edition of the festival became famous after anti-Israel and pro-Palestine statements from the bands Kneecap and Bob Vylan led to international political controversy.

 Background

-Rod Stewart was announced at Glastonbury's 2025 teatime Legend's Slot performer on 26 November 2024.
+Rod Stewart was announced as Glastonbury's 2025 teatime Legend's Slot performer on 26 November 2024.
 Stewart made his only previous appearance at the festival in 2002 when he headlined alongside Coldplay and Stereophonics.
 A few days later on 29 November, Nile Rodgers accidentally confirmed that he and Chic would be performing at the festival immediately following Stewart's set during his acceptance speech at an awards show held at the Roundhouse in London.
 When informed that this had not been officially announced, Rodgers joked: "Am I not supposed to give that away?
 I always say too much."
 Chic previously performed at Glastonbury in 2017, coincidentally also following from that year's Legend's slot performer Barry Gibb.

 On 1 January 2025, Neil Young announced that he would not be performing at Glastonbury 2025 in a statement expressing his belief that the festival was "now under corporate control", referencing their partnership with the BBC.
 The artist, who had been rumoured to perform but had not been confirmed or revealed by the organizers, released a subsequent statement on his blog two days later that he would indeed be headlining the festival alongside his new band, the Chrome Hearts, remarking that his initial comments had been due to a communication error.

 An initial wave of performers, including both remaining headliners, was announced on 6 March 2025.
-The 1975 headline for the first time after previous appearances at the festival in 2014 and 2016, while Olivia Rodrigo returns to the festival following a notable set on the Other Stage in 2022.
-Doechii makes her Glastonbury debut headlining the West Holts Stage, while Charli XCX headlines the Other Stage on Saturday.
-Sunday's Other Stage headliners, The Prodigy, perform at the festival for the first time since 2009, and the first time to the death of their frontman Keith Flint in 2019.
+The 1975 headlined for the first time after previous appearances at the festival in 2014 and 2016, while Olivia Rodrigo returned to the festival following a notable set on the Other Stage in 2022.
+Doechii made her Glastonbury debut headlining the West Holts Stage, while Charli XCX headlined the Other Stage on Saturday.
+Sunday's Other Stage headliners, The Prodigy, performed at the festival for the first time since 2009, and the first time to the death of their frontman Keith Flint in 2019.